savantskie/friday/Adaptive_Memory_v3_original.md

         memory_merge_prompt: str = Field(
             default="""You are a memory consolidation assistant.
 When given sets of memories, you merge similar or related memories while preserving all important information.

+IMPORTANT: **Do NOT merge general knowledge, trivia, or unrelated facts.** Only merge user-specific, persistent information.

 Rules for merging:
-1. If two memories contradict, keep the newer information, but note the more recent memory as authoritative
+1. If two memories contradict, keep the newer information
 2. Combine complementary information into a single comprehensive memory
 3. Maintain the most specific details when merging
 4. If two memories are distinct enough, keep them separate
-5. Remove duplicate memories only if they are exact copies.
+5. Remove duplicate memories

 Return your result as a JSON array of strings, with each string being a merged memory.
 Your output must be valid JSON only.
 No additional text.""",